ansible/ansible/docs/docsite/rst/plugins/connection.rst

 ++++++++++++++++++++++++

-The transport can be changed via :doc:`configuration <../config>`, in the command line (``-c``, ``--connection``), as a keyword (:ref:`connection`) in your play or by setting the a connection variable (:ref:`ansible_connection`), most often, in your inventory.
+The transport can be changed via :doc:`configuration <../config>`, in the command line (``-c``, ``--connection``), as a keyword (:ref:`connection`) in your play, or by setting the a connection variable (:ref:`ansible_connection`), most often in your inventory.
-For example, for windows machines you might want o use the :doc:`winrm <connection/winrm>` plugin instead.
+For example, for Windows machines you might want to use the :doc:`winrm <connection/winrm>` plugin.

 Most connection plugins can operate with a minimum configuration.
 By default they use the :ref:`inventory_hostname` and defaults to find the target host.